-I have a Generic!Artemis virus and my McAfee protection doesn’t completely remove it…how can I remove it?
+I have a Generic!Artemis virus and my McAfee protection doesn’t completely remove it…how can I remove it??
 Is it dangerous?
 I just want to get it off my computer!!!
 Please help!

-The Generic!Artemis virus is a relatively new virus (reported August of 2008) and has been assessed to be a “low” threat virus.
-Nonetheless the Generic!Artemis virus is still a virus and should be removed from any machine.
-Not so surprisingly, the big commercial anti-virus of McAfee is unable to remove the Generic!Artemis virus, yet another free and useful tool can.
+The Generic!Artemis virus is a relatively new virus (reported August of 2008) and has been assessed to be a “low” threat virus.?
+Nonetheless the Generic!Artemis virus is still a virus and should be removed from any machine.?
+Not so surprisingly, the big commercial anti-virus of McAfee is unable to remove the Generic!Artemis virus, yet another free and useful tool can.?
 Try this common fix to remove it from your computer immediately!

 As always, we’re going to use our trusty tool of Malwarebytes ‘ Anti-Malware!